Post Tagged with: "Islam"

 “I did not want to ‘trade in’ my culture.
 I wanted access to new meanings.” – How an American writer born of a Jewish father and a Christian mother found spiritual fulfillment in Islam.
 After twenty-five years as a writer in America, I wanted something to soften my cynicism.
 I was searching for new terms

 How We Came To Embrace Islam?
 Khadija Evans, an American who experimented with umpteen Christian denominations, atheism and even Wicca tells how her post-September 11 investigations of Islam led first herself then her husband to their final spiritual home.
-American, Khadija Evans, who experimented with umpteen Christian denominations, atheism and even Wicca tells how her post-September
+My name is Khadija Evans and this is the story of how my husband and

 This American lady, a former radical feminist and Southern Baptist from Oklahoma, studied the Quran, Sahih Muslim and fifteen other books on Islam in an attempt to convert the Arabs in her college class to Christianity and “save those poor ignorant heathens from the fires of hell.
 But guess what happened!
 The Introduction and Decision

 Courtesy U.S. Department of State’s Office of International Information Programs More than 1,200 mosques and Islamic centers have existed in this country, according to a survey conducted in the latter part of the 1990s, but fewer than 100 were actually designed as mosques.
 The survey revealed that most Islamic congregations in the United States began

 By RIAD SALOOJEE, The Globe and Mail, 1/16/2002 An enduring aftermath of Sept.
 11 is the continued spotlight on Islam.
 Almost daily, self-declared experts dissect Islam in articles, commentaries, political prognostications, and, too often, the apocalyptic scenario of a clash of civilizations.
 Some of these attempts at understanding Islam betray a shocking and simplistic method.